Course 7: Chevrah Kadisha: Student Projects

 This course is taught over ten weeks.
 The focus of Course 7 is to assist students in conceptualizing, developing, and completing projects related to Chevrah Kadisha work.
 The projects may involve organizing or education, as well as more academic pursuits.
 These projects are intended to serve two primary goals: (a) improving students’ leadership skills and/or knowledge, and (b) creating contributions and resources for others in the field.
 The basic Chevrah Kadisha concepts that underlie these projects are embedded in individual Gamliel courses.
 These ideas are expanded upon in Course 3, which includes “exploration papers” designed to help students begin thinking about the nature of the projects they want to do in their own communities, or as general contributions, and possible project goals.
 Project proposals are not limited to the areas of the exploration papers.

 Each Course 7 student will have an assigned staff mentor.
 Course 7 includes both online class sessions and one-on-one meetings with mentors, to provide a combination of peer and mentor support for students as they develop their projects.
 The first two class meetings are scheduled one week apart.
-Four additional class meetings will occur approximately every 2-3 weeks, with students working on projects and conferring with mentors between class meetings.
+Three to four additional class meetings will occur approximately every 2-3 weeks, with students working on projects and conferring with mentors between class meetings.
+Dates for this year’s classes are listed below.

 Many of the projects that have already been completed and accepted are listed online here.
 Students are encouraged to look at these samples to get an idea of the range of possibilities.
 Students will be expected to make significant progress within the first two months of Course 7, and by the end of Course 7 are expected to have completed their projects or have created a clear and explicit plan and timeline for doing so.
 Evaluation of a student’s progress will be made by the student’s mentor in collaboration with the full Gamliel Staff.
 Any student who has not made significant progress by the end of Course 7 may petition the Dean for a time extension.
 When the student and mentor consider the project complete, it will be brought to the entire Gamliel teaching staff for review.
 The project may be sent back for further work, clarification, or it may be accepted as is.